realabdulkhaliq/Cisco-PCAP-programming-essentials-in-python/Python_Essentials_1/README.md

 Control Panel > File Explorer > View > Hide extensions

-IDLE is an acronym: Integrated Development and Learning Environment.
+**IDLE** is an acronym: Integrated Development and Learning Environment.

+After Installing Python.
+Search> IDLE on your OS

 Write & Run code pressing F5 when the editor window is active.
 This is for learning purpose IDLE.